peterbonnesoeur/monstereo/README.md

 This tag is only useful during training, evaluation and prediction time.
 It is not needed during the preprocessing step.

+More options to tune the scene disposition are available at the beginning of the file :  *network/architecture.py*
-# Visualization options for vehicles
+## Visualization options for vehicles

 For the prediction step, several new visualization are now available for the vehicle case.
 Those options are enabled by changing the parameter ```--output_types```.